Bus Accident Statistics 2025

 East Coast Crash

-The east coast crash was caused when the bus hit an overpass while it traveled on a road that was too big to travel on.
-Apparently, the driver involved failed to heed roadway warnings intended for oversize vehicles.
+The East Coast crash occurred when the bus struck an overpass while traveling on a road not fit for it.
+Apparently, the driver involved failed to heed warnings on the roadway intended for oversize vehicles.

-In all, 34 people were injured in the east coast crash, one with reportedly life-threatening injuries and three more with serious injuries.
+In all, 34 people were injured in the East Coast crash, one with reportedly life-threatening injuries and three more with serious injuries.
 The passengers, in this case, were a group of high school students and adult chaperones on a weekend college visit.
-While an investigation will determine whether or not the driver in the east coast crash should face more serious charges, investigators were at least certain that he would be cited for operating a vehicle in violation of height requirements.
+While an investigation will determine whether the driver in the East Coast crash should face more serious charges, investigators were at least certain he would be cited for operating a vehicle in violation of height requirements.

 Tour Bus Collides with Tree

-Reports indicate that a tour bus lost control and crashed on a mountain road, citing unsafe speed as the cause of the accident.
-In all, 16 people reported injuries, with 15 of those injuries described as minor to moderate.
-The passengers on the bus were members of a tour group coming back from Yosemite National Park — the driver of the bus was the only person not hurt.
+Reports indicate that a tour bus lost control and crashed on a mountain road, with unsafe speed cited as the cause.
+In all, 16 people reported injuries, 15 of which were described as minor to moderate.
+The passengers on the bus were members of a tour group returning from Yosemite National Park — the driver was the only person who was not hurt.

-Officials from the California Highway Patrol indicated that while unsafe speed appears to have been the main contributing factor to the crash, the incident remains under investigation while potential other causes are looked into.
+Officials from the California Highway Patrol indicated that unsafe speed appears to have been the main contributing factor to the crash.
 The driver was not arrested, and drugs or alcohol do not immediately seem to have played a factor.

 Tour Bus Safety

-In the case mentioned above, reports indicated that the area of road where the incident occurred was a winding road, and that speed limits tend to drop to 35 mph without much warning.
-While this may be a fact that would perhaps minimize the liability of an at-fault driver involved in a car vs. car collision, the fact that the driver was a dedicated one for a tour bus company is something that the courts will no doubt consider.
-Typically, tour bus drivers are trained on their routes, or at least warned of the dangers on certain unfamiliar routes.
-If this accident is eventually found to have been avoidable, this fact will be of much importance when it comes to determining fault and apportioning damages.
+In the case mentioned above, reports indicated that the road where the incident occurred was winding and that speed limits often drop to 35 mph without much warning.
+While this may minimize the liability of an at-fault driver involved in a car vs. car collision, the fact that the driver was a dedicated driver for a tour bus company is something the courts will no doubt consider.
+Typically, tour bus drivers are trained on their routes or at least warned about the dangers of certain unfamiliar routes.
+If this accident is eventually found to have been avoidable, that will be of great importance when determining fault and apportioning damages.

 Preventable Bus Accidents

 What’s perhaps most interesting to note is that the buses in both cases had no business being on the roads on which they were when they crashed.
-The bus involved in the southwest crash should have been parked until its brakes were repaired, and the bus involved in the east coast crash should never have been traveling on the road leading up to the overpass under which it could not fit.
-In both cases, a lack of common sense on the part of bus drivers/owners/operators appears to have at least played a factor.
+The bus involved in the southwest crash should have been parked until its brakes were repaired, and the bus involved in the east coast crash should never have been on the road leading up to the overpass it could not fit under.
+In both cases, a lack of common sense on the part of bus drivers/owners/operators appears to have played at least a role.

 Bus passengers generally aren’t in control of bus inspections or deciding routes, but that doesn’t mean that they can’t do anything to prepare for a bus-involved accident.

 Many buses don’t have seat belts, but some do.
-If seat belts are provided onboard, they should be engaged properly whenever the bus is in motion.
+If seat belts are provided on board, they should be properly engaged whenever the bus is in motion.
 If not, passengers should maintain a sturdy point of contact with the bus at all times.
-A sturdy point of contact is a handlebar or wrist strap that passengers are intended to hold on to while the bus is in motion.
-If a passenger is seated, the seat in front of him or her can be as good a point of contact as any, especially if unexpected turbulence is experienced.
+A sturdy point of contact is a handlebar or wrist strap that passengers are meant to hold while the bus is in motion.
+If a passenger is seated, the seat in front of them can be as good a point of contact as any, especially if unexpected turbulence occurs.

 Finally, if actually involved in a crash, passengers should remain on the bus and wait for emergency responders.
-Exiting the bus on a crowded roadway without the assistance of emergency responders greatly exposes passengers to the risk of being struck by a passerby who may not be aware of pedestrians.
+Exiting the bus onto a crowded roadway without assistance from emergency responders greatly increases the risk of being struck by a passerby who may not be aware of pedestrians.